Mark Hill (antiques expert): Career

 In 1996, he joined Bonhams as a porter, and then became a Junior Cataloguer in their Collectors Department.
 He moved on to join Sotheby's in London as a Specialist in their Collectors Department.

 In 2001, he joined Internet company icollector.com, rising to become Director of Auction House Services.

 He has contributed to DK Collectables Price Guide (by Judith Miller) and was the co-author of the annual Miller's Collectables Price Guide from 2009 to 2017.
 He has also contributed to a number of other titles in association with Miller including Buy, Keep or Sell? for the Reader's Digest, Decorative Arts and DK Collectors' Guide: 20thC Glass.

 In 2006, he founded his own publishing company, Mark Hill Publishing Ltd, specialising in producing books on new and developing areas in 20th century design.

-He is the antiques columnist for the Daily Mail, and has lectured widely, including at the Victoria and Albert Museum in London.
+He was the antiques columnist for the Daily Mail, and has lectured widely, including at the Victoria and Albert Museum in London.
 He is also a member of the vetting committees for a number of major international fairs, including the Olympia Fine Art & Antiques Fair and the British Antiques Dealers' Association's annual fair.
 He is a member of the British Antiques Dealers' Association and an accredited lecturer of The Arts Society.
 He was also a co-founder of Antiques Young Guns, a website and internet-based association that promotes young people working in the Antiques Trade, In 2010, he fronted National Antiques Week, organised by Antiques Are Green.
 In 2014 he rediscovered the copper etching plates for a series of etchings by Pierre-Georges Jeanniot inspired by Francisco Goya and Jacques Callot and covering The Rape of Belgium, which he restored and published after they were banned in 1915 and subsequently lost.

-In December of 2022 he opened a shop at The Pantiles Arcade in Royal Tunbridge Wells, as well as joining the online antiques retailers at scottishantiques.com.
 Hill predominately sells Czech and other European art glass from the mid 20th century.
-In 2024, he opened Mark Hill Auctions, a boutique auction house, in the Pantiles Arcade, Royal Tunbridge Wells.
+From January 2024 to January 2026, he co-founded and ran a boutique auction house in The Pantiles, Royal Tunbridge Wells.
+From 2018, he researched and helped rediscover the artwork of textile artist Elizabeth Allen (1883-1967), loaning works by her and contributing to a retrospective exhibition on her held at Compton Verney in 2026.

 Television

 He has been a specialist in the miscellaneous and collectables teams on the BBC Antiques Roadshow since 2007, and regularly appears on the show.
-In 2022, he became an expert on the BBC Antiques Road Trip.
+In 2022, he became an expert on the BBC Antiques Road Trip and regularly appears on the show.
 He has also co-presented four primetime television series for BBC2; Cracking Antiques with Kathryn Rayward in 2010, and Antiques Uncovered with Lucy Worsley in 2012.
 In 2014, he co-presented Collectaholics, a new primetime BBC2 series, with Mel Giedroyc.
 He co-presented a second series of Collectaholics with Jasmine Harman on primetime BBC2 in 2015.